Internal Governance Procedure - 61.02.01

 Principles of Governance

 The board of trustees is the college’s legal governing body.
 The seven trustees are appointed by the Governor of Maryland for six-year terms.
-The trustees establish board policy and govern through core ends.
+The trustees establish board policy and govern through key performance indicators (core ends).
 The board is committed to the participation of employees in the planning and decision-making of the college.

 Employees are directly involved in their core work, which reflects the daily operational needs of the college to serve its students and clients.